ga-curriculum/intro-to-javascript-functions/parameters-and-arguments/README.md

 **Learning objective:** By the end of this lesson, students will be able to declare a function with parameters, call a function with arguments, and apply default parameters.

-## Defining Parameters and Arguments
+## Defining parameters and arguments

-Given the current examples, it can be hard to see why functions are so helpful.
-Certainly it's nice to not have to type console.logs over and over, but if the function is always producing the same result, the usefulness is limited, right?
+In the examples so far, seeing why functions are so helpful may be difficult.
+It's nice not to have console.logs over and over, but if a function always produces the same result, the usefulness is limited, right?

-The key thing to understand is that functions are designed to take data input.
+Functions are designed to take data input.
 You might have been wondering why we had an empty set of parentheses in the basic syntax example from earlier:

 ```javascript
 function name() {